awhillas/awhillas.github.io/content/alphabetica.md

 ![Phonological Awareness Skills]({static}/images/Phonological_Awareness_Skills.png)

 > Blending phonemes into words and segmenting words into phonemes contribute directly to learning to read and spell well.
 In fact, these two phonemic awareness skills contribute more to learning to read and spell well than any of the other activities under the phonological awareness umbrella. [^3]

+So blending phonemes into words and segmenting words into phonemes are the main objectives of this project.

 [^1]: Gillon, G. T. (2004).
 Phonological awareness: From research to practice.
 New York: The Guilford Press.